 4. Implement #MyNameIs in your organisation

-5. Display the logo on social media and email signatures.
+5. Display the ‘Proud to be part of the change’ pledge logo on your organisation’s website, social media, and email signatures.

 6. Encourage individuals and colleagues to download the social media icon